ranabhat/ranabhat.github.io/README.md

 To setup your GH Pages site with a custom domain, [follow the instructions](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/) on the GitHub Help site for that topic.

-### Themes

-Right now resume-template only has one theme.
-More are coming :soon: though. :heart:

-## Roadmap

-A feature roadmap is [available here](https://github.com/jglovier/resume-template/projects/1).
-If you features suggestions, please [open a new issue](https://github.com/jglovier/resume-template/issues/new).

-## Contributing

-If you spot a bug, or want to improve the code, or even make the dummy content better, you can do the following:

-1. [Open an issue](https://github.com/jglovier/resume-template/issues/new) describing the bug or feature idea
-2. Fork the project, make changes, and submit a pull request

 ## License

 The code and styles are licensed under the MIT license.
-[See project license.](LICENSE) Obviously you should not use the content of this demo repo in your own resume. :wink:
+[See project license.](LICENSE) Obviously you should not use the content of this repo in your own resume. :wink:

 Disclaimer: Use of Homer J. Simpson image and name used under [Fair Use](https://en.wikipedia.org/wiki/Fair_use) for educational purposes.
 Project license does not apply to use of this material.